mapbender/mapbender-documentation/en/functions/share/shareurl.rst

 YAML-Definition:
 ----------------

+This template can be used to insert the element into a YAML application.

 .. code-block:: yaml

     title: Share this map view          # Optional custom title, uses default title "Share URL" if omitted (string or empty).